The Best Drum Machines

 Drum machine vs. software

 You do not strictly need hardware — many producers build beats entirely in a DAW with software.
-If you are weighing that route, our best free DAWs guide is a good start, and a beat-making software roundup covers the plugin side.
+If you are weighing that route, our best free DAWs guide is a good start, and our beat-making software roundup covers the plugin side.
 Hardware wins when you value tactile control, screen-free creativity and a portable, focused instrument.

 Fitting it into your studio